 Saint Vincent College is ranked first in Pennsylvania, and 30th nationwide, among the Best Colleges for the Money by College Factual (www.collegefactual.com), a site that uses customizable outcomes-based tools and rankings systems to guide students through the college selection process.

 Saint Vincent College is ranked among the top 10 Catholic colleges in Pennsylvania, according to a new ranking released by Niche.com, a research site that blends community reviews with hard data to help prospective students and their families explore what a college or university is really like.
-Saint Vincent is ranked seventh on the list of 24 Catholic colleges in the state.
-The 2016 Best Catholic Colleges ranking is based on key statistics and student reviews.
+Saint Vincent is ranked sixth on the list of 24 Catholic colleges in the state.
+The 2017 Best Catholic Colleges ranking is based on key statistics and student reviews.
 The top-ranked Catholic colleges are leading academic institutions that offer students an education and college experience rooted in Catholic traditions and faith.

 Is College Worth It?